jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 ![My solution day 6](assets/advent-2020-2/day6.jd.jpg) *Tools used: 6, run-time: 0.2s*

 A well-suited problem for Alteryx.
 First, using a multi-row formula tool to identify each group, with the `null` rows delimiting when a group ends.
-The old trick of a Regex tool in tokenise mode with expression of `.` will break each character into a separate record.
+The old trick of a Regex tool in tokenise mode with an expression of `.` will break each character into a separate record.
 A summarise tool grouping by `Group` and `Char` will produce a record for each meaning the answer for part 1 is just the row count.

 For part 2, you need to know how many people are in each group and then join this with those characters within that group which has the same count.
-This can easily be done using a Join tool on `Group` and `Count`, with the `J` output record count giving the answer for part 2.
+This can easily be done using a Join tool on `Group` and `Count`, with the `J` output record count answering part 2.

 There weren't any real alternative approaches to this one.
 A few people used a Unique tool for part 1 to produce a unique set.